SunSummoner/Conway-s-Game-of-Life/README.md

 # Conway-s-Game-of-Life
-A java code for Conway's game of life.
+A Python code for Conway's game of life.